What Does it Mean to be MACH Certified?

 As the market evolves our criteria needs to evolve to both champion this shift to MACH and preserve the authenticity of a MACH certification.
 We aim to be transparent about any refinements to certification criteria.

-We’re incredibly grateful this year to our new members who have contributed their time, resources, and financial support to help the MACH Alliance thrive.
+We’re incredibly grateful to all our members who contribute their time, resources, and financial support to help the MACH Alliance thrive.
 We’re also grateful for the many applicants we spoke to who are well on their way to becoming composable but have not yet reached the critical threshold for MACH certification.
 Through these conversations especially, we’ve gained a deeper understanding of what it takes to shift from monolith to MACH and appreciate the honesty and transparency of the organizations on this journey.
-We’ve seen many exciting roadmaps for this upcoming year, and we look forward to the reapplication of vendors and integrators as they execute on their MACH strategies.
+We’ve seen many exciting roadmaps, and we look forward to the reapplication of vendors and integrators as they execute on their MACH strategies.